Nat King Cole: 1940s

+Cole recorded "Sweet Lorraine" in 1940, and it became his first hit.
+According to legend, his career as a vocalist started when a drunken bar patron demanded that Cole sing the song.
+Cole’s version was that one night a customer demanded that he sing, but because it was a song he did not know, he sang "Sweet Lorraine" instead.
+As people heard Cole's vocal talent, they requested more vocal songs, and he obliged.

 In 1941, the trio recorded "That Ain't Right" for Decca, followed the next year by "All for You" for Excelsior.
 They recorded "I'm Lost", a song written by Otis René, the owner of Excelsior.

-Cole appeared in the first Jazz at the Philharmonic concerts in 1944.
-He was credited on Mercury as "Shorty Nadine", a derivative of his wife's name, because he had an exclusive contract with Capitol since signing with the label the year before.
-He recorded with Illinois Jacquet and Lester Young.
+Cole was the original house pianist for Jazz at the Philharmonic and performed at the first recorded concert in 1944.
+He was credited on Mercury as "Shorty Nadine", a derivative of his wife's name, because Cole had an exclusive contract with Capitol since signing with the label the year before.
+He used a variety of other pseudonyms for the same reason, including Eddie Laguna, Sam Schmaltz, Nature Boy and A Guy, "or whatever name for himself he could think of, but only as an instrumentalist, never as a vocalist."
+Cole recorded with Illinois Jacquet and Lester Young.

 In 1946, the trio broadcast King Cole Trio Time, a 15-minute radio program.
 This was the first radio program to be hosted by a black musician.
-Between 1946 and 1948, the trio recorded radio transcriptions for Capitol Records Transcription Service.
+From 1946 to 1948, the trio recorded radio transcriptions for Capitol Records Transcription Service.
 They performed on the radio programs Swing Soiree, Old Gold, The Chesterfield Supper Club, Kraft Music Hall, and The Orson Welles Almanac.